The Best PS5 SSDs in 2024: Speedy NVMe storage for your console

 Solidigm P41 Plus 2TB3,4612,261250.2

-However, other real-world tests show much smaller differences.
-For instance, our 'Copy to M.2' benchmark consisted of timing how long it took to move four games totaling 192.6 GB (Mass Effect: Andromeda, Assassin's Creed Valhalla, Elden Ring, and Astro's Playroom) from the internal PS5 SSD to the expansion drive.
-In most cases, we only logged a difference of a few seconds, and converting to MB/s the fastest and next-slowest drive only showed a 10% difference.
+Real-world tests show much smaller differences.
+For instance, our 'Copy to M.2' benchmark consists of timing how long it takes to move four games totaling more than 200 GB (we use Mass Effect: Andromeda, Assassin's Creed Valhalla, Elden Ring, and Astro's Playroom) from the internal PS5 SSD to the expansion drive.
+In most cases, we only see a difference of a few seconds, and converting to MB/s the difference between the fastest WD Black SN850X and the Solidigm P41 Plus is only 10%.
+But then there's a pretty big step down to the Samsung 990 Evo and the various Phison E27T-equipped SSDs, followed by the Transcend 250H, and in dead last (for now) sits the Inland TN470 1TB — another Phison E27T drive.
+How much will this matter in terms of gaming performance?
+Probably not at all, but when you move a bunch of data from the integrated SSD to the M.2 drive, it will take longer.

 On the flipped side, we also tested this process in reverse, moving the four games back to the internal drive for our "Transfer From M.2" benchmark.
-Here, the sustained write speed of the integrated 825GB SSD becomes the limiting factor, and there's only a 1% difference between the fastest and slowest SSD we've tested.
-The current 825GB SSD only appears to write data at up to 250 MB/s, and all of the M.2 SSDs are easily able to maintain read speeds higher than that figure.
+Here, the sustained write speed (and encryption/security protocols) of the integrated 825GB SSD becomes the limiting factor, and there's only a 5.6% difference between the fastest and slowest SSD we've tested.
+The current 825GB SSD only appears to write data at up to ~250 MB/s, and all of the M.2 SSDs are easily able to maintain read speeds much higher than that figure.

 Naturally, not all of the drives that we test will make the final cut for our list of Best SSDs for the PS5, but that doesn't mean those drives failed the test, or wouldn't be a great deal if you can catch them on sale.
-The Solidigm P44 Pro is a great SSD that delivered respectable performance in our PS5 SSD benchmarks, and given the slim difference between the fastest and slowest SSDs on our list, it could make a great drive if the price is right.
+The Solidigm P44 Pro is a great SSD that delivered respectable performance in our PS5 SSD benchmarks (it's the same hardware as the SK hynix Platinum P41), and given the slim difference between the fastest and slowest SSDs on our list, it could make a great drive if the price is right.
 The only thing we'd try to avoid is any SSD that uses QLC NAND, as those drives can slow down significantly as they're filled to capacity.

-There's also no benefit at present to selecting any of the PCIe 5.0 SSDs, and in fact performance can suffer.
+There's also no benefit at present to selecting any of the PCIe 5.0 SSDs, as they tend to use more power then PCIe 4.0 drives, making them a poor choice for the PS5.
 We originally tested the Crucial T700 2TB, which like all currently available PCIe 5.0 drives uses a Phison E26 controller with Micron TLC NAND.
 The PS5 initially limited read performance to around 4,100 MB/s on such SSDs, even though in theory they should be fully backward compatible with the PCIe 4.0 interface.
-They also tend to use more power then PCIe 4.0 drives, making them a poor choice for the PS5.
-Newer firmware has fixed the previously observed issue with reduced performance, but given current prices there's no real purpose in using a PCIe 5.0 drive.
+Newer firmware has fixed the previously observed issue with reduced performance, as seen with the T700 2TB/4TB and T705 2TB Crucial drives, but given current prices there's no real purpose in using a PCIe 5.0 drive and we haven't tested other models.

 Sony PS5 SSD Requirements